Why the Smartest Electronics Reps Belong to ERA

 The CSP (Certified Professional Salesperson) program, for rep firm salespeople, is a multi-day class conducted in various cities several times each year.

-CHAPTER PROGRAMMING and Activities are members’ local connection to their fellow reps in the same territory.
+CHAPTER PROGRAMMING and activities are ERA members’ local connection to their fellow reps in the same territory.
 The rep-specific educational and informational programming and events include: how-to seminars; presentations by leading manufacturers and customers; local trade show sponsorship; industry social events; scholarship programs; rep-to-rep exchanges; and outstanding networking opportunities.

-THE REPRESENTOR Magazine is a quarterly periodical of 36-48 pages produced for reps and manufacturers.
-It is sent to all member reps and 3,000 manufacturers at no charge.
-The content covers: field sales processes; rep firm and sales management; marketing; rep-principal relationships; legal, tax, public relations, sales and technology advice columns; industry news; plus ERA chapter and marketing group news.
+THE REPRESENTOR magazine is a quarterly magazine that is sent in print and digital format to 3,500 reps, manufacturers, distributors and consultants.
+The content covers: field sales processes; rep firm and sales management; marketing; rep-principal relationships; legal, tax, public relations, sales and technology advice columns; industry news; and ERA chapter and marketing group news.
+ERA members receive a 20 percent discount on classified ads.

 “REP FIRST BEST PRACTICES” are shared on a national and local level whenever ERA members come together.
-In addition, industry guidelines are available on the ERA Web site on becoming a rep, operating a rep council, requesting split commissions, reporting POS and forging shared investment plans (for missionary lines).
+In addition, industry guidelines are available on the ERA.org on becoming a rep, operating a rep council, requesting split commissions, reporting POS and forging shared investment plans (for missionary lines).
 Also available are summaries of rep commission protection laws in effect in most states.

-ERA CONTRACT GUIDELINES AND EVALUATIONS are available on ERA’s Web site for agreements between: reps and manufacturers; stocking reps and manufacturers; reps and employees; reps and sub-reps.
+ERA CONTRACT GUIDELINES AND EVALUATIONS are available on ERA.org for agreements between: reps and manufacturers; stocking reps and manufacturers; reps and employees; reps and sub-reps.
 Also available are forms/guidelines for reps to evaluate prospective principals and for manufacturers to evaluate prospective reps.

 Networking